Agents Do More With Multiplicity

 Multiplicity is impressive in its intuitiveness and when an agent knows what to expect, it’s unlikely to give them a hard time.
 What they’ll see in the agent desktop application is another open contact, no different from initiating a transfer or conference.
 Moving between contacts will present the agent with the information for the active contact and place the other on hold, all of which is reflected in your reporting.

 This isn’t actually difficult to deploy.
-If you’re using AACC or ACCS to deliver multimedia to your agents you’re well on your way – no additional license costs and to stand by my previous “intuitive” statement - agents are likely to pick this up with little or no formal training.
+If you’re using AACC or ACCS to deliver multimedia to your agents you’re well on your way.
+There are no additional license costs and agents are likely to pick this up with little or no formal training.